jim-easterbrook/pyctools/src/doc/manual/introduction.rst

 If a function isn't available from one of these libraries it is quite easy to write one using `Cython <http://cython.org/>`_.
 This Python-like compiled language can run much faster than pure Python.
 For example, the :py:mod:`Resize <pyctools.components.interp.resize>` component can resize an image using a user supplied filter -- something that NumPy and OpenCV can't do (as far as I can tell).
-I initially wrote it in Python, to prove my algorithm worked, then moved the core function into a Cython module.
+I initially wrote it in Python, to prove my algorithm worked, then moved the core functionality into a Cython module.

 Metadata
 ^^^^^^^^